jorabin/KeePassJava2/readme.md

 KeePass formats in the following locations:

 1. The Javadoc header to [KdbxSerializer](http://javadoc.io/page/org.linguafranca.pwdb/KeePassJava2-kdbx/latest/org/linguafranca/pwdb/kdbx/stream_3_1/KdbxSerializer.html) describes KDBX stream formatting.
-2. The XSD Schema [KDBX.4.xsd](KDBX.4.xsd) documents my understanding of the Keepass XML, and also my lack of understanding, in parts.
-While preparing release 2.2.3 I found [this XSD](https://keepass.info/help/download/KDBX_XML.xsd) at the
+2. The XSD Schema [KDBX.4.1.xsd](./XSD/KDBX.4.1.xsd) documents my understanding of the Keepass XML, and also my lack of understanding, in parts.
-   KeePass site.
-I have not (so far) attempted to reconcile my documentation with it.
 3. The following graphic illustrates KDBX 3.1 and 4 file formats: